iamnihal/StatusCode/README.md

 It uses curl command with -I flag to solely request headers of reponse and with cut command it trims out status code from it.

 ### Note:-
-It took me 4.11 seconds to check 10 URLs.
+It took me 4.11 seconds to check out 10 URLs.
 Though it also depends on your bandwidth.